-As documented in Section 3.1, B2M LP works with HONI to undertake a strategic and methodical asset management process, drawing upon HONI's extensive expertise and experience to monitor its transmission system assets.
-HONI has developed and implemented asset strategies for various components of the transmission system.
-The specific strategies related to overhead transmission line assets are outlined in detail in HONI's Transmission Rate Application (EB-2019-0082) in Exhibit B, Tab 1, Schedule 1, TSP Section 2.3.2.
-The following sections provide an overview of the specific operations and maintenance activities and replacement strategy applicable to B2M LP.
+- 6 implemented asset strategies for various components of the transmission system.
+The - 5 specific strategies related to overhead transmission line assets are outlined in detail in - 8 HONI's Transmission Rate Application (EB-2019-0082) in Exhibit B, Tab 1, Schedule 1, - TSP Section 2.3.2.
+The following sections provide an overview of the specific operations - and maintenance activities and replacement strategies applicable to NRLP.

-3.3.1 Routine Operation and Maintenance
+3.3.1 ROUTINE OPERATION AND MAINTENANCE

-On behalf of B2M LP, HONI performs routine operation and maintenance of B2M LP's transmission assets as follows.
+On behalf of NRLP, HONI will perform routine operation and maintenance of NRLP's transmission assets as follows.